Save 20% off your first order with code: WELCOME

 Broad Spectrum CBD

-Broad Spectrum CBD contains most of the compounds of the cannabis plant but has had one main cannabinoid removed, THC.
+Broad Spectrum CBD contains most of the compounds of the cannabis plant but has had one main cannabinoid, THC.
 This means it still contains most other cannabinoids, terpenes, and flavonoids, just not THC.
 Broad Spectrum CBD is the option you choose when you want to avoid THC for either legal, work, or personal obligations.

 Broad Spectrum CBD may be less effective since it lacks THC.
 However, many have found it works just as well as Full Spectrum CBD.
-This CBD oil type may help improve the same symptoms as Full Spectrum but may have a slightly weaker entourage effect.
+This CBD oil type may help improve the same symptoms as Full Spectrum, but may have a slightly weaker entourage effect.

 Broad Spectrum CBD is a great option for those who want the benefits of cannabinoids but also want to avoid THC.
 We feel that it's important to note that this product is legal in all 50 states because it lacks THC.